Go Back

 • ¼ tsp salt

-• 2 tsp soy sauce (If you are using takoyaki sauce, reduce the amount by half.)
+• 2 tsp soy sauce (If you are using takoyaki sauce, use only half the amount.)

 • ½ tsp baking powder